AmfAR: amfAR AIDS Handbook

-Trans Pacific Partnership Opposition
+Trans Pacific Partnership opposition

 In May 2015 amfAR released a report showing that increases in intellectual property rights of pharmaceutical countries would drive up the price of some drugs that are desperately needed in the developing world, namely countries who rely on affordable antiretroviral drugs.
 The group says that would hamper the global fight against AIDS (and other diseases) at an unsustainable rate.
 This report marked the first time that amfAR involved itself in economic policy that indirectly pertained to AIDS, and its rally against Trade-Related Aspects of Intellectual Property Rights (TRIPS) reached national attention as a provision of the TPP that was traditionally seen to be benign.

 Controversies

-Cole's Controversial Chairmanship
+Cole's chairmanship

 Kenneth Cole served as the amfAR chairman for 14 years and as a board member for a total of 30 years.
 In 2015, following years of controversy, he stepped down and now has no involvement in the organization.